agormp/sumt/README.md

 The command below causes sumt to do the following:

 * Summarise the tree samples in the file `mhc_align.nexus.run1.t`
-* `--all`: Compute majority rule consensus tree with all compatible bipartitions added (bipartitions with frequency < 50% are checked for compatitibiliy with tree iteratively, and added if possible, until tree is fully resolved or all bipartitions have been checked)
+* `--all`: Compute majority rule consensus tree with all compatible bipartitions added (bipartitions with frequency < 50% are checked for compatitibiliy with tree iteratively in order of decreasing frequencies, and added if possible.
+Iteration stops when the consensus tree is fully resolved or all bipartitions have been checked)
 * `-b 0.1`: Discard 10% of tree samples as burn-in
 * `-t 0.95`: Report 95% credible set of topologies (i.e., all the most frequently seen topologies to a cumulated probability of 95%)
 * `-n`: Overwrite any existing output files with no warning